National Certified Addiction Counselor, Level I Practice Test

 Scored Questions: 130

-Unscored (Pretest) Questions: 20 (used for future test development)
+Unscored (Pretest) Questions: 20 (used for future exam development)

 Time Allotted: 3 hours (180 minutes) to complete the exam.